q3769/conseq4j/README.md

   key could be executed by different pooled threads, albeit in sequential order.
 This may bring extra performance gain compared to the other API style.

-  The default concurrency or max pool size is 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger:
+  The default concurrency or max pool size is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger:
   ```jshelllanguage